FlagAI-Open/Aquila2/README.md

 If your device supports fp16 or bf16 precision, we also recommend installing flash-attention to enhance execution speed and reduce memory consumption.
 It's important to note that flash-attention is optional, and the project can be executed normally without it.

-For the installation of flash-attention, please refer to https://github.com/Dao-AILab/flash-attention/.
+For the installation of flash-attention, please follow the instructions in https://github.com/Dao-AILab/flash-attention/.

 You can also set up the environment required for Aquila2 by directly[downloading the Docker file](https://model.baai.ac.cn/model-detail/220118) and installing it.